bartbalaz/janus-container/README.md

-# Janus container [work in progress]
+# Janus container

 ## Introduction
 This is an experimental project attempting to put Janus gatweay into a Docker container using the default *bridge* network driver.
-The strategy is to create a build Docker image that will run the Docker tools as well as the Janus build environment.
-The build image will compile and create the target Janus gateway image stored on the host image repository.
+The strategy is to create a build Docker image, build image for short, that will run the Docker tools as well as the Janus build environment.
+The build image will compile and create the target Janus gateway image, target image for short, stored on the host image repository.
 This allows to create a substantially smaller target image than if a single image combining the build and execution was built (~300MB vs ~1.3GB).
 This process requires the setup of a Docker host that purpose is to store the buld and target images as well as to allow the execution of the target image for the purpose of experimentation.
+Please note:
+* This project is **work in progress**
+* Only the video room with HTTP transport has been tried.
+Possibly other transports will require adjustments in the content of the target image (e.g. included Ubuntu packages)
+* The author welcomes any comments and sugestions!

 ## Host setup
 The figure below depicts the host configuration.

 ![Host setup](doc/host_setup.jpg)

 The host contains the following componets: